 If you can’t download WhatsApp on your PC, you can access WhatsApp on the Web.
 This works identically to the PC version, except it’s a website instead of a downloadable app.

-What WhatsApp for the Web Can and Can’t Do
+What WhatsApp Web Can and Can’t Do

-However, other features, such as changing profile pictures, setting a status image, and attaching images are still there.
+However, other features, such as changing profile pictures, setting a status image, and attaching images, are still there.
 They may be in different locations than on the mobile app, but they’re there.

 Learning What’s Up with WhatsApp

 If you like talking to people on WhatsApp but are not a big fan of mobile keyboards, you don’t have to be stuck on your phone all the time.
-Now you know how to put WhatsApp on your PC, whether it’s via the official desktop app or on the Web.
+Now you know how to put WhatsApp on your PC, whether it’s via the official desktop app or the Web.